jeremyButtler/bioTools/getLinSrc/lineageSheets.md

        want it printed.
      - True: for print
      - False: do not print
+  8. How a lineage is found
+     - `match` means the lineage is found by any match
+       - In this mode multiple lineages can exists so long as they have enough detected lineages
+     - `closest` means the closet lineage in the lineage group is choosen for the sequence
+       - This still requires the lineage still be within the `fudge` range to even be considered
+     - `na` use the default mode (`match`)
+     - If this column is not present, then `match` is assumed (the not present if for backwards compatability)
+  9. Columns till a `*` column are ingored
+     - this allows future expension of the system and backwards compatbility
+     - for notes, you should use a `#` symbol to tell getLin that everything till the first `*` is a note or should not be read
-  8. Marks the start of the variant column, this is always a `*`
+  10. Marks the start of the variant column, this is always a `*`
-  9. And onwards are the variants to assign
+  11. And onwards are the variants to assign
      - Non-TRS lineages it is `<variant_name_(id)>`
      - TRS lineages it is `<variant_name_(id)>:lineage`
        - were lineage is based on the repeat length